sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 Now, let's make sure we can really rely on functions as simple building blocks.

-We probably already know that functions can grow complex too and we have all seen functions like [this one](https://github.com/sobolevn/python-code-disasters/blob/7f8c856073e746cb79193df90ba2eb5f2eb144e7/python/create_objects.py#L1):
+We probably already know that functions can grow complex too and we have all seen absolutely unreadable functions like [this one](https://github.com/sobolevn/python-code-disasters/blob/7f8c856073e746cb79193df90ba2eb5f2eb144e7/python/create_objects.py#L1):

 ```python
 def create_objects(name, data, send=False, code=None):